Alnashsky District

 Alnashsky District (Ална́шский райо́н; Алнаш ёрос, Alnaš joros) is an administrative and municipal district (raion), one of the twenty-five in the Udmurt Republic, Russia.
 It is located in the south of the republic.
 The area of the district is 896 km2.
 Its administrative center is the rural locality (a selo) of Alnashi.

 Geographic information

 The district is bordered by Grakhovsky District of Udmurtia in the west, Mozhginsky District of Udmurtia in the north, also by Agryzsky District of the Republic of Tatarstan in the east and by Mendeleevsky District of Tatarstan in the south-west.
 The area of the district is 896 square kilometers.

 Relief and Soil

-The district is located in the Mozhga Hills that is a weak-high plain with calm character of relief.
+The district is located in the Mozhga Hills which is a weak-high plain with calm character of relief.
 At the preagricultural time in the vegetative cover fir-spruce forests with broad-leaved trees (lime tree, maple, oak, elm, common hazel) were dominated.
-At the present time second aspen-birchen and lime forests are dominated.
+At the present time, second aspen-birchen and lime forests are dominant.
 The woodiness - 18,0 %.

 The district is dominated by Alfisols and sod-calcareous loamy soils that have high natural fertility and are some of the best soils in Udmurtia.